wen1120/optoma-projector-launcher/README.md

 # Introduction
-The license is AGPLV3.
+The license is Apache 2.0.

 # Contributing
-The standard licence is the [AGPLv3](LICENSE).
+The standard licence is the [Apache 2.0](LICENSE).
 For more information please see [CONTRIBUTING.md](CONTRIBUTING.md).